rgrace/viz/docs/getting_started.md

-The Looker Visualization API is a pure-JavaScript API that runs in the browser and will be hosted within the Looker application.
+The Looker Visualization API is a pure-JavaScript API that runs in a sandboxed iframe and will be hosted within the Looker application.

 The same visualization code can provide a visualization anywhere in Looker: explore, Looks, Dashboards, embed or in PDF or rendered images.

 Each visualization represents a view of a single Looker query.
-Looker will handle running the query, and will pass it to your visualiation code.
+Looker will handle running the query, and will pass it to your visualization code.
 You'll also get passed a DOM element that your visualization code can draw into.

 ### Requirements

 - Some knowledge of JavaScript and web development
-- Looker
-  - Currently, Looker must be hosted on-premise to use custom visualiations.

-  	 Depending on your license, our support team may need to enable the custom visualizations feature.

-  	 Use in-app chat or email support@looker.com if you need help with this.
+- Looker Admin access is required to create and update manfiests, but otherwise is not required.

 ## Hello World